-Our first quarter 2006 net revenues increased 13.5% compared to the first quarter of 2005, due to higher sales volume and improved product mix that largely exceeded the negative impact of the decline in our average selling prices, which were due to ongoing pricing pressure in the semiconductor market.
+Our second quarter 2006 net revenues increased 15.4% compared to the second quarter of 2005, due to higher sales volume that exceeded the negative impact of the decline in our average selling prices.
+Due to the ongoing pricing pressure in the semiconductor market, our average selling prices decreased by 6.0%, as a pure pricing effect, but were partially compensated by a price increase due to a favorable product mix.

-All product group segments registered an increase in revenues.
-ASG net revenues increased 10.8% due to higher sales volumes and a more favorable product mix, partially offset by a price decline; main increases were driven by Imaging, Cellular Communication and Automotive products.
-MPG net revenues increased 28.0% as a result of an improved product mix and an increase in sales volume that more than compensated for the average selling price decline; this net revenue increase is mainly due to Flash products which increased by approximately 60%, particularly in NAND products, while Smart Cards and Other Memories registered a decrease in their net revenues.
-Net revenues for MPA increased 7.4% mainly due to increased sales volume in all the main product families except for microcontroller.
+All product group segments registered a good revenue performance.
+ASG net revenues increased 10.7% due to higher sales volumes and a more favorable product mix, partially offset by a price decline; main increases were driven by Imaging, Automotive products and Cellular Communication.
+MPG net revenues increased 20.1% as a result of sales volume increase and improved product mix partially compensated by the declining selling price; Flash products revenues were the main contributors to such increase with approximately 36% growth, while Smart Card sales decreased by approximately 31%.
+Net revenues for MPA increased 22.0% mainly due to sales volume and an improved product mix; with all of its product families registering a strong increase in revenues.